People vs. The Pros

 People vs. The Pros is a golf tournament played annually since 2003 at courses all over the United States.
 The event has two different division, ages 18–49 and ages 50+.
 The event takes two professionals and two amateurs who qualify for the event during a qualifying tournament.
 The winning amateur from each age division then would play an 18-hole match against a PGA Tour pro, using the correct handicap system.
-Notable courses that have hosted the event are Pinehurst, Lake Las Vegas Resort, Barton Creek and in Los Cabos.
+Courses that have hosted the event are Pinehurst, Lake Las Vegas Resort, Barton Creek and in Los Cabos.

-Notable professionals who have competed in People vs. The Pros are John Daly, Lee Trevino, Chris DiMarco, Tom Watson, Retief Goosen, Justin Leonard, Ben Crenshaw and Gary McCord.
+Professionals who have competed in People vs. The Pros are John Daly, Lee Trevino, Chris DiMarco, Tom Watson, Retief Goosen, Justin Leonard, Ben Crenshaw and Gary McCord.

-The 2009 event will feature Nick Faldo and Fred Couples.
+The 2009 event featured Nick Faldo and Fred Couples.